awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 1. Choose **Create document**\.

-## Run the custom Automation document<a name="automation-walk-security-execute"></a>
+## Run the custom runbook<a name="automation-walk-security-execute"></a>

-The following procedure describes how to run the document you just created using the restricted operator role you created earlier in this topic\.
-The user can run the document you created earlier because their IAM account permissions enable them to see and run the document\.
+The following procedure describes how to run the runbook you just created using the restricted operator role you created earlier in this topic\.
+The user can run the runbook you created earlier because their IAM account permissions enable them to see and run the runbook\.
 The user can't, however, log on to the instances that you will restart with this automation\.

 1. In the [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/), copy the instance IDs for one or more instances that you want to restart by using the following automation\.